Winston-Salem State University HBCU IPSE Program

 Description of Activities

-- Meet with campus leadership and gain approval for implementation of a specialized admission process that evaluates students based on individualized assessments, personal interviews, and educational history rather than GPA and standardized test scores.
+- Amend and finalize admission criteria that creates a specialized admission process which evaluates students based on individualized assessments, personal interviews, and educational history rather than only GPA and standardized test scores.

-- Collaborate with IPSE Leaders on training and education curriculum.
+- Collaborate with IPSE Leaders and modify training and education materials to include cultural competencies.

 Outcomes to Date

-- Letters of commitment from campus leadership for support of IPSE program development.
+- Obtained letters of commitment from WSSU leadership for support of PILLAR IPSE program development.

 Contact for questions: